mrkkrp/identicon/README.md

 consumers that take 4 bytes each and generate layers, i.e. visual objects (circles, squares, etc.).

 The second step is to write implementation of every layer.
-We can use primitives available out-of-box, they live in the `Graphics.Identicon.Primitive` module:
+We can use the primitives available out-of-the-box, they live in the `Graphics.Identicon.Primitive` module:

 ```haskell